-ROOT CANAL – RETREATMENT
+ROOT CANAL – RETREATMENT IN HOUSTON, TX

 Root canals, while a relatively straightforward procedure, can sometimes turn complicated after the fact.
 An injury to a newly filled tooth, new decay, or a sealant breach can lead to a relapse of infection and returned pain.
 If this happens, you’ll get a retreatment of the root canal, removing the new infection and resealing the tooth.